mWater/ui-builder/README.md

 expressions based on the variable.
 For example, a text box may request the value of a text column of a row so that it doesn't have to query it itself.

+`rowset` can be filtered by widgets.
+Each widget can apply filters to the rowset dynamically as well as specifying initial filters to be applied.
+The filters are not present in the `contextVarValues` and must be applied manually if a widget wants to include filters.

+`row` is only different from `id` in that `row` can have expressions based on it.
+Also, `row` stores its table in `table` where
+`id` uses `idTable`.

 ### Widgets

 A widget contains a single block and has a human readable name.
 It also defines 0 or more contexts variables that will be passed to the block.